swayanjeet/CogentLabsTest/README.md

    8. After adding the JSON packet into the PROCESSING SET, the Worker containers start processing the metadata i.e. Once they have the file_id and path of the image, they start re-sizing the images.
    9. After successfully re-sizing the image, Worker containers remove the metadata from the PROCESSING SET and add it into the COMPLETION SET so that we can have a track of which all images have been completed.
    10. The SETS are used only to keep a track of the current states of the files.
+   * **Query Stage API**
+   1. The Flask API receives the file_id and just performs a look-up on the 3 SETS.
+   2. Wherever the file_id matches, the current state of the file is returned.
+   3. If file_id is not found, then "ID NOT FOUND" response is returned to the User.